qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 Each quantum platform supports a specific set of native gates, which are the quantum operations that have been calibrated.
 If this set is universal any circuit can be transpiled and compiled to a pulse sequence which can then be deployed in the given platform.

-:py:mod:`qibolab.native` provides data containers for holding the pulse parameters required for implementing every native gate.
+:py:mod:`qibolab._core.native` provides data containers for holding the pulse parameters required for implementing every native gate.
-The :class:`qibolab.platform.Platform` provides a natives property that returns the :class:`qibolab.native.SingleQubitNatives` which holds the single qubit native gates for every qubit and :class:`qibolab.native.TwoQubitNatives` for the two-qubit native gates of every qubit pair.
+The :class:`qibolab.Platform` provides a natives property that returns the :class:`qibolab._core.native.SingleQubitNatives` which holds the single qubit native gates for every qubit and :class:`qibolab._core.native.TwoQubitNatives` for the two-qubit native gates of every qubit pair.
-Each native gate is represented by a :class:`qibolab.sequence.PulseSequence` which contains all the calibrated parameters.
+Each native gate is represented by a :class:`qibolab.PulseSequence` which contains all the calibrated parameters.

 Typical single-qubit native gates are the Pauli-X gate, implemented via a pi-pulse which is calibrated using Rabi oscillations and the measurement gate, implemented via a pulse sent in the readout line followed by an acquisition.